jg-rp/rust-jsonpath-rfc9535/README.md

 # Rust JSONPath RFC 9535

-Two JSONPath expression parsers, producing a JSON implementation agnostic abstract syntax tree, following the JSONPath model described in RFC 9535.
+Two different JSONPath expression parsers producing a JSON implementation agnostic abstract syntax tree, following the JSONPath model described in RFC 9535.

+- `crates/jsonpath_rfc9535_pest` (WIP) is a [pest](https://github.com/pest-parser)-based JSONPath parser.
+- `crates/jsonpath_rfc9535` is a hand-crafted lexer and parser for JSONPath.

-These JSONPath lexers/parsers were written with Python bindings in mind - hence the desire for an AST not tied to any particular JSON implementation - and forked into [JPQ](https://github.com/jg-rp/jpq).
-The `jsonpath_rfc9535` and `jsonpath_rfc9535_pest` (WIP) crates are kept here for reference.
+Both were written with Python bindings in mind and forked into [JPQ](https://github.com/jg-rp/jpq).
+They are now kept here for reference and to compare performance between the two lexing/parsing approaches.

+## Hand-crafted parser

-## Standard queries
+### Standard queries

 To parse a JSONPath expression that is limited to standard [function extensions], use `Query::standard`.